universal-ctags/ctags/docs/windows.rst

 As already mentioned Microsoft Visual Studio 2013 has the free Express and Community editions.
 For ctags the Windows Desktop Express Edition is enough to get the job done.
 The IDE has a proper debugger.
 Project files for VS2013 can be found in the win32 directory.

-Please know that when files are added to the sources.mak, these files need to be added to the .vcproj and .vcproj.filters files as well.
+Please know that when files are added to the sources.mak, these files need to be added to the .vcxproj and .vcxproj.filters files as well.
 The XML of these files should not be a problem.

 Code::Blocks
 .............................................................................